-The primary benefit of following a raw food diet is that it diminishes the amount of processed foods eaten and provides the opportunity of eating more fruits and vegetables, important for fighting diseases.
-Eating more fruit and vegetables works wonders for your triglyceride and cholesterol levels as well as cutting down your risk of heart disease.
+Primarily, one of the main benefits to the raw food diet is that it diminishes the amount of processed foods eaten, whilst providing the foundation of incorporating more fruits and vegetables into your diet.
+This is important for fighting diseases.
+Likewise, eating more fruit and vegetables works wonders for your triglyceride and cholesterol levels as well as cutting down your risk of heart disease.

 Are There Any Downsides to Following a Raw Food Diet?